-The hardware tasks are expected to be moderately difficult and moderately time consuming, mostly due to CAD and planning the entire layout of the mirror and attached components/devices.
-Putting everything together so that it fits exactly may take a lot of tuning and require the use of power tools.
+The hardware tasks are expected to be moderately difficult and moderately time consuming, Putting everything together so that it fits exactly may take a lot of tuning and require the use of power tools.
 The software tasks are expected to take much longer, and its difficulty scales with the amount of applications implemented.
 The initial controller design code might be quite simple, but adding on each embedded system will take more time to research and add to the initial code.
 The software component may take up to twice as long, with much more room for errors.
 Given the amount of time between all of our tasks, especially during the final stretch, our probability of finishing the project before the Design Expo is very high.